Sterile gloves; Wound care - sterile technique; Catheter care - sterile technique

 Once your gloves are on, do not touch anything except your sterile supplies.
 If you do touch something else, remove the gloves, wash your hands again, and go through the steps to open and put on a new pair of gloves.

-Call your provider if you are having trouble using the sterile technique.
+Call your provider if you are having trouble using the sterile technique or you suspect infection has set in.

 Smith SF, Duell DJ, Martin BC, Aebersold M, Gonzalez L. Wound care and dressings.
 In: Smith SF, Duell DJ, Martin BC, Aebersold M, Gonzalez L, eds.
 Clinical Nursing Skills: Basic to Advanced Skills.
 9th ed.
 Hoboken, NJ: Pearson; 2017:chap 25.BACK TO TOP